 colours used created a psychedelic twist.
 I imagine walking through this scene would be quite the experience.
 The bright orange buds of my Christmas cactus are a beauty too.

 Speaking of Spore, it felt like a dream when we visited the cactus garden at Changi airport.
 As hinisha_ mentioned, it was like walking into a large scale version of one of my

 Calla lilies are stunning.
 I planted some a few summers ago, in rich purple & pink shades.
 I've re-potted them this year and I'm glad to see they've grown again.
 Check out the sunset gradient above.
 Contrasting speckled leaves fan out with an elegant snap.
 Since we're talking leaves, let's take a moment to appreciate the eye-catching nature of the Polka dot Begonia.
 One to grace a table top near me soon?
 Some begonias have the most striking leaves - check out the Ribena-dyed effect of these and the continuous swirls of this variety.

 Yes to the prospect of a large wooden wall filled with botanical art.
-You could stop by for your daily reminder of 'You got this', Wispy poppies stood out against an eggshell white
+You could stop by for your daily dose of flora-on-paper.
+Wispy poppies stood out against an eggshell white

 background and fern tendrils adorned the page.
 I also had some fun decorating a wall of my studio with an array of illustrations painted over time.
 The surrounding motifs on each